Also see my page dedicated to the South Canol with pictures from our numerous trips on this favourite route of ours.

 The next sign we saw (below) gave several warnings with a downhill graphic,

-300-400 FT, and KEEP RIGHT.
+DEADEND AHEAD 300-400 FT.
+KEEP RIGHT.

-Turns out the sign should have said "90 degree left turn and if you miss the turn you will drop a long way over a vertical bank".
+Not sure what was ahead we moved slowly.
+There was no place to turn around with a fifth wheel.
+We realized the sign should have said "90 degree left turn and if you miss the turn you will fall a long way over a vertical bank".

 Continuing along, the scenery was spectacular.
 Amazing colours!

-Looking towards the Northwest Territories and the Ragged
+Looking towards the Northwest Territories and the Ragged Mountains

 End of the road at Tungsten

-The evening was very quiet, with a few planes flying overhead.
+The evening was very quiet with a planes flying overhead.
 A couple of workers from the mine passed by on their way to retrieve a moose they shot the night before.
-They told us the planes were flying between Tungsten and Macmillan Pass, where there was another mine (end of the North Canol Rd).
-They also told us not to wander too far without reflective gear as some hunters liked to shoot into this valley from the road above (the road we drove in on), and they thought some of the hunters wouldn't expect to see two humans and a dog out for an evening stroll and might assume we were something else in the dusk.
-So they thought it best we be brightly decorated.
+They told us the planes were flying between the Cantung mine and Mactung at Macmillan Pass (end of the North Canol Rd).